Pyogenic liver abscess is a pus-filled area in the liver.

 Life-threatening sepsis can develop.

-Prompt treatment of abdominal and other infections may reduce the risk of developing a liver abscess.
-Many cases are not preventable.
+Prompt treatment of abdominal and other infections may reduce the risk of developing a liver abscess, but most cases are not preventable.

 Liver abscess; Bacterial liver abscess